jfernancordova/jfernancordova.github.io/_posts/2020-12-18-what-i-have-learned-about-the-design-of-web-apis.md

 ---

-#### Considerations
+### <em> Designing APIs requires to </em>
-* Designing APIs requires us to fully observe the context in which these will be consumed and provided in order to ensure that these fulfill all consumers' needs in the best possible way.
+* Fully observe the context in which these will be consumed and provided in order to ensure that these fulfill all consumers' needs in the best possible way.
-* Designing APIs requires us to be aware of the consumers' contexts, including their network environments, habits, and limitations.
+* Be aware of the consumers' contexts, including their network environments, habits, and limitations.
-* Designing APIs requires us to carefully consider the provider’s limitations, and to solve problems without impacting the design (if possible) and adapting the design (if not).
+* Carefully consider the provider’s limitations, and to solve problems without impacting the design and adapting the design.
-* Designing APIs requires us to ignore fashion and personal preferences.
-Just because you like or know a certain tool/design/practice doesn’t mean that it will be the ideal solution for all API design matters.
+* Ignore fashion and personal preferences.

 ---

-#### Consistency
+### <em> Consistency </em>
 * Great way of being predictable within an API.
 * Across an organization/company/team’s APIs.
 * With the domain(s) of an API.